unfoldadmin/django-unfold/README.md

 from unfold.contrib.inlines.admin import NonrelatedTabularInline from .models import OtherModel

-class OtherNonrelatedInline(NonrelatedTabularInline):  # NonrelatesStackedInline is available as well
+class OtherNonrelatedInline(NonrelatedTabularInline):  # NonrelatedStackedInline is available as well
     model = OtherModel
     fields = ["field1", "field2"]  # Ignore property to display all fields